Court Reporting Certificate

 There are six components to the CRAH Program: Learning theory (how we write on the steno machine), building speed on the steno machine, learning academics for which ever career you choose, learning CAT (computer aided transcription) software that translates steno notes into English, certification preparation and internship.

 The program components are shipped to the student via UPS Ground in most cases.
-Students follow this regimen to learn the theory: (1) watch the lesson on the DVD Tutorial; (2) memorize the letters and words introduced in that lesson in the Theory Manual; (3) practice writing the letters and words by listening to an audio drill dictated for the lesson; and (4) take a short written test covering the lesson.
+Because our program is online via our student platform, this allows the student to log in from any location using their email address and designated login password.
+Students follow this regimen to learn the theory: (1) watch the lesson on their online student platform; (2) memorize the letters and words introduced in that lesson in the Theory Manual; (3) practice writing the letters and words by listening to an audio drill dictated for the lesson; and (4) take a short written test covering the lesson.

 To build speed, students follow a speed building practice regimen developed for each student by their Support Staff based upon the number of hours the student has available to practice each day.
 Each speed level contains audio practice materials and tests.
 All students are on the honor system.
 As the student is ready to take a test, the Support Staff will email them the answer sheet for their use in grading their exam.